January 05, 2021//Tony HowlettLast Updated: January 11, 2021

-In general, an optimal vendor access program should allow organizations to receive the secure support they need while maintaining control, minimizing risk, ensuring industry compliance, and creating audit trails.
+In general, an optimal vendor access management program should allow organizations to receive the secure support they need while maintaining control, minimizing risk, ensuring industry compliance, and creating audit trails.

 The first overarching goal is to make sure you always take steps to maintain continuous control.
 Know your third-party vendors, continuously stay aware of what they are doing, and always utilize the least privileged access principle – limiting access to only those resources a vendor requires.

-Second, a vendor remote access program should identify and implement the essential vendor risk management tools – that is, include a set of specific features and tools for authenticating, auditing, and controlling access by employees and third-party vendors.
+Up next, a vendor remote access program should identify and implement the essential vendor risk management tools – that is, include a set of specific features and tools for authenticating, auditing, and controlling access by employees and third-party vendors.
 An optimal solution should incorporate tools that will: